acarrillo/window-blind-controller/README.md

 # Automated Window Blind Controller
 An Electric Imp-powered automated window blind controller, connected to Google Calendar and Weather Underground

 This project simply opens the blinds in my dorm room according to a morning "wake up" schedule programmed in Google Calendar, and closes the blinds according to the sunset time posted in the astronomy data from the Weather Underground API.
-Of course, I have also bookmarked the URL calls to opening, closing, and trimming the blinds on my cellphone and computer, so that overriding the automated control schedule is always a button press away.
+Of course, I have also bookmarked the URL calls to opening, closing, and trimming the blinds on my cellphone and laptop, so that overriding the automated control schedule is always a button press away.

 Video in action:
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Lm1xPXeB1SU" target="_blank"><img src="http://img.youtube.com/vi/Lm1xPXeB1SU/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>